 About FH Wetland Systems Ltd.

 Féidhlim Harty Wetland Systems (FHWS) was established in 1996 to provide a design, consultancy and planting service for constructed wetlands and to increase public awareness of constructed wetlands, wetland habitats and water quality.
 Since then, FHWS has expanded a bit to include other services to meet the growing awareness about environmental sustainability.
-Now nearly fifteen years in business, FHWS continues to offer a professional yet personal service to home-owners, developers, industry and councils around the country.
+Now nearly twenty years in business, FHWS continues to offer a professional yet personal service to home-owners, developers, industry and councils around the country.

 Following are some of the projects that we been involved in over the years:

 - Zero discharge willow facilities are still relatively new in Ireland, with the first systems only installed in 2008.
 A number of counties have granted permission for willow facilities, occasionally on a trial basis to see how they work in the Irish context.
 Our work with the Danish company The Centre for Recycling, has led to many exciting new projects around the country.